cgloeckner/amid-infinity/03_rule_mods.md

   - each tag lowers MaxHP by 1
   - don't-die-on-me to stabilize broken down person

+***ALTERNATIVE (atm play-tested)***
+- **Motivation**: PCs start with three motivations (tied to the scenario, e.g. specified by GM or the GM ties them in)
+- **Sanity check**: Roll CHA or suffer damage against a SANITY HEART
+- **Dying**: as written, add narrative WOUND tag each time
+- **Breakdown**
+  - dropping to 0 SAN causes INSANITY tag (replaces motivation)
+  - no motivation left?
+PC becomes an NPCs
+- **MILESTONE**:
+  - Ever Stronger: Gain 1 STAT or EFFORT
+  - Motivation: Grow another motivation based on the latest events
+  - Medical: Remove 1 WOUND

 **D6 REACTIONS TO VIOLENCE** _(Pick or roll once)_

 |     |   Category   |                                 Ideas                                  |